Antje Göhler

 Antje Göhler (née Riedel; born 18 October 1967) is a German chess Woman International Master (1988) who won East Germany Women's Chess Championship (1988).
 She is Doctor (PhD) in German studies.

 Life

 Antje Göhler was coached by Peter Höhne.
-She was a student at the EOS Heinrich Schliemann when she took part in a East Germany Women's Chess Championship for the first time in 1985 and ranked in 4th place.
-In the same year she achieved the norm of Women FIDE Master and successfully led a training group of eight to ten year old boys and girls.
+She was a student at the EOS Heinrich Schliemann when she took part in an East Germany Women's Chess Championship for the first time in 1985 and ranked in 4th place.
+In the same year she achieved the norm of Women FIDE Master and successfully led a training group of eight to ten-year-old boys and girls.
 In 1988 she won the 37th East Germany Women's Chess Championship.

 After completing her German studies in Leipzig in 1992, she lived with her family in Berlin, Bonn, Warsaw, Rome and Tashkent.
 She completed her research on literary expressionism and its reception of antiquity in 2011 with a doctorate from the Fernuniversität in Hagen.
 In 2014 she published her debut novel Balcke oder Der Hypermoderne Prometheus.